Sporting nationality: Motorsport

+Nationality in motorsport is determined by the Fédération Internationale de l'Automobile (FIA).
+In all FIA World Championships, including the FIA Super Licence required for Formula One, the nationality that appears alongside a driver's name corresponds to their passport.
+Drivers with multiple citizenship, such as Dutch and Belgian driver Max Verstappen, choose their "official" nationality.
+Unlike other series overseen by the FIA, this is not necessarily the same as the National Sporting Authority (ASN) issuing the driver's racing licence.
+Various ASNs have regulations dictating membership eligibility; those without a citizenship requirement may allow foreign drivers to register.
+Formula One had also previously allowed this practice, a notable example being Jochen Rindt—a German-born driver who competed with an Austrian licence and thus represented them, despite not holding Austrian citizenship.
+Drivers may also compete neutrally, similar to the Authorised Neutral Athletes (ANA) system in the Olympics, if their country is not represented by the FIA; this was required of all Russian and Belarusian drivers, who did not hold an alternative licence, following the Russian invasion of Ukraine.

 Olympic Games

 Participants in the Olympic Games must be a national of the country (formally, the National Olympic Committee) that they are representing at the Games.
 Like World Athletics, the International Olympic Committee's charter contains provisions for participants to change allegiances, and rules related to changes in the national status of states and territories.

 Rugby

-In addition to rules related to birth and biological ancestry, World Rugby, the governing body for rugby union, specifies that if a player has been legally adopted under the laws of the relevant country, descent is traced through the adoptive parent(s).
+In addition to rules related to birth and biological ancestry, World Rugby, the governing body for rugby union, specifies that if a player, or the player's biological parent, has been legally adopted under the laws of the relevant country, descent is traced through the adoptive parent(s).

 Volleyball

 In volleyball, the sporting nationality is related to the "federation of origin" or the first national volleyball association to register the player.
 In order for a player to play for a national team, their federation of origin must match the national team they intend to play for.
 To change one's federation of origin they must possess or acquire the associated citizenship of the new federation.
 Since 2024, a player who has played for a senior national team cannot change their federation of origin regardless of citizenship status.